christinaqiu3/lab03-grammars/README.md

 <img width="200" alt="square3" src="https://user-images.githubusercontent.com/1758825/193949910-928e5993-ce26-4681-80f8-ffeb54be4dcf.png">

 ## 3. Custom plant
 Choose a plant in the world.
 Working off a reference, design a grammar that mimics the structure of that plant.
 Unlike our simple puzzles, please use multiple rules for greater complexity.
 Think carefully about the structure of your grammar!
 EXPLAIN the structure of your plant in the README.
 What are the components?
 What do each of the rules do?
+Be sure to also include images of a few iterations of your output plant.

 ## Submission
 - Create a pull request against this repository
-- In your readme, list your solutions to the puzzles then your custom grammar and images of a few iterations of output
+- In your readme, list your solutions and format your README nicely
 - Profit